RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/Labs/html-artist-fanpage.md

     - works/accomplishments
     - why you admire the artist

+    > All media must be work appropriate.
+Ensure all media does not include any content that is explicit or offensive.

 5. Stage, commit, and push up changes.

-6. Add a Media page containing following sections:
+6. Add a Media page containing the following sections:

     - videos
     - images
     - audio

     > All media must be work appropriate.
 Ensure all media does not include any content that is explicit or offensive.
-This will not be tolerated.

 7. Stage, commit, and push up changes.